grantrostig/pagination/README.md

-# output pagination via a paginator.
+# Output pagination via a paginator

 A modern c++ class to control output to the console so that data does not scroll past the user without a user approval interaction.